• Writing

 Pair Coffee Like You Would Wine

-Join my free newsletter and get exclusive coffee pairing recipes and guides like this as well as tutorials that don’t get posted here on the blog!
+Join my newsletter (free!) and get exclusive access to my FREE resource library, which includes coffee pairing recipes and tutorials that don’t get posted here on the blog!

-I happened to Bob’s Red Mill on hand, so I used that and it worked really well.
+I happened to have Bob’s Red Mill on hand, so I used that and it worked really well.
 It’s also a little healthier because it’s made with whole grains.

 Fresh lemons are highly encouraged!